les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/2-portfolio.md

 ✅ Improve error handling
 ```

-- We have a code that grows in our `Portfolio`
+Our `Portfolio` is growing step-by-step.
-	- Let's keep it for the coming constraints 😊
+Let's keep it for the coming constraints 😊

 ## Reflect
 During this iteration we have implemented a `Portfolio` that allows to add different amounts in different currencies.
 Let's take a look at our test cases :

 ![Add is not necessary anymore](img/PortfolioMoveAddToPortfolio.png)

-- With our new features it would make sense to use only `Portfolio` to add moneys together
+With what we implemented during this iteration, it would make sense to use only the `Portfolio` to add moneys together.

-- Let's move this test in our `PortfolioTest` suite
+So let's move this test in our `PortfolioTest` suite

 ```c#
 [Fact(DisplayName = "5 USD + 10 USD = 15 USD")]